ministryofjustice/security-guidance/docs/forensic-readiness-guide.md

 3. If attached, disconnect any modem.
 4. If the computer is attached to the network remove the network cable from the data point.
 5. Do not touch the keyboard or mouse.
-6. Do not take advice from the computer’s user/owner.
+6. Do not take advice from the computer's user/owner.
 7. Allow any printers to finish printing \(further evidence may be printing\).

 If equipment is removed before the investigator arrives then the following steps must be performed: